1. How do I become a teacher assistant or tutor?

 - Applicants must have a minimum of a high school diploma (a teaching license is not required).

 - Applicants must complete the 24-hour Effective Teacher Training Program (ETTP).
 This course is offered throughout the year.
-To register, call 455-2211, extension 20412 or visit the ETTP section of the website.
+To register, call 455-2211, extension 71336 or email email@example.com.

 - After completing ETTP, submit a completed online substitute teacher application form along with any other necessary documents (copy of ETTP completion certificate, high school diploma, college transcript/degree, and teaching license-if applicable).
 Only completed applications will be considered.